How do I?

 A note on feral cats: while they can carry disease, like rabies, they are afraid of humans and will run from you.
 Feral cats are the same species as domesticated cats.
 However, since they are not socialized to humans, they are not adoptable and do not belong in our animal shelter.

 REQUEST A BIRTH or DEATH CERTIFICATE, MARRIAGE/DIVORCE OR OTHER VITAL RECORD

 In Walker County, Birth and Death Records are at Georgia Department of Public Health’s Northwest District in Walker County.
 Their number is 706-638-5577.
 They are located at 603 East Villanow Street in LaFayette.
 Copies are $25 for the first copy and $5 for each additional copy requested on the same day.
 You need a Picture ID and there are limitations on who vital records are released to.
 You can download request forms online to speed up the submission process.

-Marriage and Divorce records can be obtained through the Walker County Probate Court office on the bottom floor of the Courthouse, 103 South Duke Street.
+Marriage records can be obtained through the Walker County Probate Court office on the bottom floor of the Courthouse, 103 South Duke Street.
 If you have additional questions, call their office at 706-638-2852.

 SEARCH COURT RECORDS

 The Office of the Walker County Superior Court Clerk provides a portal to search dockets of civil and criminal cases online at walker.gaclerkofcourt.net